-NEPC is now offering webinars as a new type of learning event.
+NEPC is now offering webinars and video-lectures as a new type of learning event.
 Periodically, in cooperation with one of our members/partners, or with the contribution of external experts, NEPC proposes a focus on a specific education topic.

 When a webinar is held, participants log in into an on-line platform to attend the lectures in real time.
 The recording of each lecture will be also available afterwards on NEPC YouTube channel.